 - Encourage all member colleges to adopt and promote the Charter to shape student safety

-- Develop a simple tracking system with you to measure our progress and ensure we are enhancing student safety
+- Develop a simple tracking system to measure our progress and ensure we are enhancing student safety

 - Develop a plan for student activities and to promote shared resources